Croatia (April 2011): 4,290,612

 Dalmatian coast: The coast is the main tourist attraction for good reason - the crystal clear waters are some of the most beautiful on the planet and were just named some of its most pure!

 Islands: An amazing 1,246 islands lie off the Croatian coast, 47 of them inhabited.

 Local time: Croatia is part of the Central European Time Zone (GMT+1): when it is noon in Split it is 12:00 in Berlin, 11:00 in London, 06:00 in New York, 14:00 in Moscow, and 21:00 in Sydney.

 - Disabled travellers

 - When things go wrong

-CustomsAs Croatia entered the EU on July 1, 2013 there are no longer custom limits between member states or tax return.
+CustomsThere are no custom limits between member states or tax return.
 For other non-member states we recommend you to follow info at www.porezna-uprava.hr.

 Disabled travellersRaising awareness for the disabled is beginning to take shape and some improvements can be seen, but there is still a loooong way to go.
 At the moment, all public car parks have parking spots for disabled, most hotels have at least one room adapted for their needs, and shopping centres have suitable access with facilitated toilets, as do new buildings.
 In saying that, once you head outdoors one can expect problems on the streets, footpaths and access to most buildings.
 If you’re planning to visit, we suggest you inquire about your destination in relation to these matters and the majority will endeavour to organise and make your arrival as accessible as possible.